RamySaleem/SubSurfaceMLNavigator/README.md

 Acknowledgements
 =================
-This research presents findings derived from a PhD study conducted within the framework of the Natural Environment Research Council (NERC) Centre for Doctoral Training (CDT) in Oil & Gas.
-Funding for this study was generously provided, with 50% coming from NERC through its National Productivity Investment Fund (grant number NE/R01051X/1) and the remaining 50% granted by the University of Aberdeen via its PhD Scholarship Scheme.
-We express our sincere gratitude to both organisations for their unwavering support.
-Our research heavily relies on open-source Python libraries, particularly Pandas, Numpy, Seaborn, Plotly, and Matplotlib.
-We extend our appreciation to the developers and contributors of these libraries and to GitHub for their invaluable open-access hosting services, which make our Python scripts accessible to the broader research community.
+This research, part of a PhD study under the NERC Centre for Doctoral Training (CDT) in Oil & Gas, was funded by NERC's National Productivity Investment Fund (grant NE/R01051X/1) and the University of Aberdeen's PhD Scholarship Scheme.

+We sincerely thank both organisations for their support.
+Our work relies heavily on open-source Python libraries such as Pandas, Numpy, Seaborn, Plotly, and Matplotlib.
+We also appreciate the developers of these libraries and GitHub for their open-access hosting services.

 ![University of Aberdeen](https://i.imgur.com/PILyj4m.jpg)